tmcls/SuperSchool/CONTRIBUTING.md

 ## **Do you intend to add a new feature or change an existing one?**

-Please send a [GitHub Pull Request](https://github.com/tmcls/SuperSchool/pull/new/master) with a clear list of what you've done (read more about [Pull Requests](http://help.github.com/pull-requests/)).
+Please send a [GitHub Pull Request](https://github.com/tmcls/SuperSchool/pull/new/master) with a clear list of what you've done (read more about [Pull Requests](PULL_REQUEST_TEMPLATE.md)).
 Please make sure all of your commits are atomic (one feature per commit).

-Always write a clear log message for your commits.
-One-line messages are fine for small changes, but bigger changes should look like this:

-    $ git commit -m "A brief summary of the commit
-    >
-    > A paragraph describing what changed and its impact."